Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 # 3.Tableau

-Tableau is one of the most popular and powerful data visualizations tools which is created by Tableau software currently being used in various BI industries as their number one choice.
-It provides an easy drag and drop interface making it the best way to change or transform the raw data into an easily understandable format with almost zero technical skills and coding knowledge.
-The following features and statstics can answer that why [Tableau](https://mindmajix.com/tableau-best-bi-tool) is choosen as their primary tool over others visualization tools available on the market
+Tableau is one of the most popular and powerful data visualizations tools, it is developed by Tableau software  and currently being used in various BI industries as their number one choice.
+Tableau provides an easy drag and drop interface making it a very userfriendly tool to change or transform the raw data into an easily understandable format with almost zero technical skills and coding knowledge.
+The following features and statstics indicate why [Tableau](https://mindmajix.com/tableau-best-bi-tool) is a market leader among tools for BI.

 ![](/research/Images/Tableau_Why.PNG)